RareSkills/blog/function-selector/function-selector.md

 # Understanding the Function Selector in Solidity

-The function selector is a 4 byte id that Solidity uses to identify functions under the hood.
+The function selector is a 4-byte id that Solidity uses to identify functions under the hood.

 The function selector is how a Solidity contract knows which function you are trying to call in the transaction.

-You can see the 4 byte id using the `.selector` method:
+You can see the 4-byte id using the `.selector` method:

 ```solidity!
 pragma solidity 0.8.25;